MyutVoilim/Projects-Portfolio/README.md

 - <b>Comprehensive Design and Development:</b> Tackled difficulties that the complexity of a neural network has for the SDLC.
 This project was difficult in particular planning out the design of the neural network and testing the system for a process that has so many different components for data process through.
 - <b>Testing and Reliability:</b> Focused on unit testing to ensure reliability in complex processes, learning valuable lessons in bug detection and system robustness.
 I learned not only how to avoid certain design pitfalls in testable but how valuable unit testing can be for detecting hard to find bugs in complex system.
 - <b>Documentation and Learning:</b> Applied my documentation skills to a larger project and the importance of useful comments in understanding complex operations.
-- <b>Efficiency in async and parallel tasks</b> Neural networks are an incredibly computationally heavy task, I learned to utilize async processing for continuously interactive UI but also to parallel certain task for efficient training of the neural network.
+- <b>Efficiency in async and parallel processing</b> Neural networks are an incredibly computationally heavy task, I learned to utilize async processing for continuously interactive UI but also to parallel certain task for efficient training of the neural network.

-# Maproom Campus Navigation App
+## Maproom Campus Navigation App
 ![Maproom Overview (1)](https://github.com/MyutVoilim/Projects-Portfolio/assets/54462267/b9516baa-0021-46bd-9d64-8f4a8ffba4a7)

 <b>Technologies:</b> JavaScript | CSS | HTML5 | Node.js | JSON | MongoDB | Visual Studio Code

 <b>Overview</b>
-This project named Maproom is a collaboration between myself and two other students to create a Campus navigation app for our CS capstone project.
-The main focus was to create an app that would allow for mainly Freshman students comming into campus to more easily and less nervreckingly find their classes in time in unframiliar surrounding.
-The app shows various important building on the campus location alond with the ability for the user to searach for the class code such as CYBR 233, and find the building it is in and highlight the room location.
-Their was heavy important in the SDLC in all phases from planning out our requirments from what skills we had to surveys asked of new studnets to find what was most important to them in fidning their classes.
-Using technologies such as Github, Discord, and tools to create Gnatt charts were all used to collbtrativly to create this project.
+Maproom is a collaboration between myself and two other students to create a campus navigation app for our CS capstone project that utilizes each of our talents to coordinate are efforts towards a common goal.
+The main focus was to create an app that would allow for mainly Freshman students entering campus for the first time to easily navigate to their classes on time reducing the nerves of unfamiliar surroundings.
+We felt that his app held an important place for our campus since the existing maps for students were over simplified and barely useful for even finding the correct building.
+To make it as easy to navigate an overview map of the campus with the highlighted building was provided along with a local map for the specific building, floor, and highlighted room.
+Through surveys during the planning phase, we found that students wanted the simplest way to enter what class they needed without needing to know what building the class in so we made an auto-complete search engine that would only require the classroom code such as CYBR 233.
-Technologies Used

 <b>Features</b>
-- Provides user with the building and floor along with a highlight for the exact room they are look for.
+- Provides user with the building and floor along with a highlight for the exact room they are looking for.
 - A campus view and local view for building and room locations
 - Initiative search functionality that simplifies finding classroom without needing to know the exact building it is in